nAurava-Technologies/uosm.isaac.px4_bridge/README.md

 - Note that the initial build may take some time as it downloads the Omniverse Kit SDKs.

 - As of writing, the kit-extension-template-cpp is currently on kit 106.5 which is intended for Isaac Sim v4.5 which is yet to be released.
-Follow the following for modification needed for Isaac Sim v4.2 https://github.com/NVIDIA-Omniverse/kit-extension-template-cpp/issues/13.
+For modifications required to use Isaac Sim v4.2, refer to the following: https://github.com/NVIDIA-Omniverse/kit-extension-template-cpp/issues/13.

 - The [make script](./premake5.lua) essentially build the Micro-XRCE-DDS-Agent and our custom fork of [PX4-Autopilot](https://github.com/limshoonkit/PX4-Autopilot).
 Reference from [PX4 Development Guide](https://docs.px4.io/main/en/dev_setup/dev_env_linux_ubuntu.html) and [eProsima Micro XRCE-DDS](https://micro-xrce-dds.docs.eprosima.com/en/latest/quickstart.html).

-- Common issue if there is multiple conflicting python installation https://github.com/PX4/PX4-Autopilot/issues/18413, you may require to manually make the px4_sitl
+- If there are conflicting Python installations, you may encounter build issues such as https://github.com/PX4/PX4-Autopilot/issues/18413.
+In such cases, you might need to manually build the px4_sitl target.

-Our PX4 fork itself added a new airframe class at PX4-Autopilot/ROMFS/px4fmu_common/init.d-posix/airframes/22000_isaacsim_s500 based on our custom model.
+- Our PX4 fork includes a new airframe class:
+`PX4-Autopilot/ROMFS/px4fmu_common/init.d-posix/airframes/22000_isaacsim_s500`,
+designed specifically for our custom model.

-To package for a release, reference https://github.com/NVIDIA-Omniverse/kit-extension-template-cpp
+To package the extension for release, run the following commands:
 ```
 cd kit-extension-template-cpp
 ./repo.sh package
 ```
+For more details, refer to https://github.com/NVIDIA-Omniverse/kit-extension-template-cpp

 ### Roadmap